 Whitehorse

-About 60 miles outside of Whitehorse, the landscape becomes flatter and, well, boring compared to everywhere North of here.
+About 60 miles outside of Whitehorse, the landscape becomes flatter and remains interesting.

 The sign indicated there are 108 km to drive to Whitehorse, Yukon